Arjun-G-Ravi/Non-AI-Notes/08_nvim/1_vim.md

     9. /: To search through the text.
 Press N, n to move through searches
     10. * (at any word): Searches that word in the text.
 Press n, N to traverse through
     11. 'line_no' + G: Move to that line
+    12. Ctrl 6: to jump to the last file.
+Works as 'last'

     ### Intendation
     << To intend to left